Gardener Chingford Modern Slavery Statement

 Reporting channels and whistleblowing protections are central to our approach.
 We provide multiple safe and confidential channels for raising concerns, including anonymous reporting, internal escalation to trained compliance officers and third-party reporting mechanisms.
 All reports are treated seriously, investigated promptly and managed with confidentiality.
 We will not tolerate retaliation against anyone who raises a genuine concern in good faith.

-Annual review and future commitments illustration regarding modern slavery Annual review and future commitments We commit to an annual review of this modern slavery statement and our Modern Slavery Policy, to ensure continued relevance and effectiveness.
+A young woman with a cheerful expression is kneeling on a garden lawn in Chingford, tending to a flower bed.
+She is wearing a blue and red plaid shirt, grey gardening gloves, and a colorful headband, using a metal watering can to water small purple flowering plants.
+The garden features a neatly maintained lawn with dense, green grass, edged by a low stone border.
+Behind her, there is a paved patio area with outdoor furniture, including a brown wicker chair and a white cushion, and a wooden fence surrounds the garden.
+Mature trees and shrubs provide a lush background, with natural sunlight illuminating the space, indicating bright, clear weather.
+The scene depicts a well-maintained outdoor area suitable for gardening services offered by Gardener Chingford, emphasizing outdoor horticultural care and landscaping in the local area, with a focus on flower bed upkeep and lawn health.
+Annual review and future commitments We commit to an annual review of this modern slavery statement and our Modern Slavery Policy, to ensure continued relevance and effectiveness.
 The annual review evaluates audit outcomes, training completion, incident response times and remediation success.
 Findings are reported to senior management and used to update risk assessments, supplier engagement strategies and policy documentation.
 Gardener Chingford will continue to strengthen its anti-slavery programme and to cooperate with authorities and industry partners to eradicate modern slavery in all its forms.

 Gardener Chingford